simmerer/led/README.md

 # LED, the Way

-Presented at Minnebar 19, May 2025
+Links from a talk presented at [Minnebar](https://minnestar.org/minnebar/) 19, May 2025

 ## The biggest resources!